Traveling to London for the First Time: Tips & Tricks for Your Visit

 Royal Guard – Photo ©alfcermed via Pixabay

-These days, you hardly ever need cash for payments in the UK.
-Pretty much every place accepts credit cards and most places now also accept payments directly via your smartphone.
-You may want to get some cash for small purchases, but it’s so much easier to just use your credit card or smartphone.
+You hardly ever need cash for payments in the UK.
+Pretty much every place accepts credit cards, or you can just pay using your smartphone or smartwatch.
+You may want to get some cash for small purchases, but it’s not a must.

 You can use all major credit cards in London, but VISA and Mastercard are by far the most accepted cards.
 Amex is not widely used in Europe and Diner’s Club is pretty much useless.
 Debit cards (or cash-only cards) are also accepted pretty much everywhere.